Satisfactory Academic Progress

 Financial Aid is contingent upon continued satisfactory academic progress towards a degree or certificate.
 The academic performance of students will be monitored every semester.

 Monitoring Period: Students will be monitored based on their most recent academic career (undergraduate, Graduate, Law or Medicine) for the semester just ending.
 A review of academic progress is done at the end of each semester for all students who have been enrolled as an undergraduate or graduate student.
-Students in a Law or Medicine career are reviewed after the last day to add second session courses for the given semester.
+Students in a Law, Medicine and or Dental career are reviewed after the last day to add second session courses for the given semester.

-Students who fail to meet the SAT standards will receive communication via their UMail account.
+Students who fail to meet the SAP standards will receive communication via their UMail account.

 The first time a student falls below the minimum completion rate and/or the minimum GPA requirement, the student will receive a “warning” and will remain eligible for financial aid with this status.
 If the student is still in violation of the minimum standards after their “warning” period, they will receive a “hold” making them ineligible for financial aid.